 \subsection{Case 1: Following a free path}

 The first example illustrates the most simple case of qubit routing.
-We assume a quantum circuit with only two two-qubit gates (tqg) in the first cycle (see Figure \ref{fig:circuit}), whose interacting qubits are placed in non-neighboring positions (see Fig. \ref{fig:firstexamplea}) and therefore require routing.
+We assume a quantum circuit with only two two-qubit gates (\texttt{tqg}) in the first cycle (see Fig. \ref{fig:circuit}), whose interacting qubits are placed in non-neighboring positions (see Fig. \ref{fig:firstexamplea}) and therefore require routing.
 The corresponding IR representation of the quantum circuit can be derived as \texttt{ir\_input = \{ [ tqg [1,2], tqg [3,4] ] \}}.
 Note that there can be more than one cycle in an IR, but we assume one for illustrative purposes.
-As depicted in Figure \ref{fig:firstexamplea}, the beSnake algorithm takes the first gate of the cycle (variable "goals") and assigns it to "goal".
-It then calculates the shortest path between its operands (1 and 2) by using the \texttt{NetworkX.all\_shortest\_paths()} function.
-Note that in this case, there is only one shortest path from qubit 1 to qubit 2, comprising just two nodes.
+As depicted in Fig. \ref{fig:firstexamplea}, the beSnake algorithm takes the first gate of the cycle (variable \texttt{goals}) and assigns it to \texttt{goal}.
+It then calculates all possible shortest paths between its operands (1 and 2).
+In this case, there is only one shortest path from qubit 1 to qubit 2, comprising just two nodes.
 More precisely, qubit 1 will need to move upwards two times.